softprops/aws-credential-rotary/README.md

 > Rotate AWS credentials stored in GitHub secrets

+## why bother

+AWS assumes a shared security responsibility model with you and it's services.

+It goes to great lengths to secure your privacy and access to services which your users depend on.
+It also assumes that you are doing the same with the credentials that permit access to thoae services and data.
+AWS [documents some helpful best practices](https://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html) to manage that.

+One of those practices is ensuring you are periodically rotating your credentials.
+The longer lived your credentials are, the greater the opportunity of inviting unwanted and unintential breach of your aws managed systems and data is.

+In short, it is much easier to rotate your credentials than to cope with the aftermath of a data access breach.

 ## usage

 This action depends on the ability to update repository secrets.
 As such it requires an GitHub api token with `repo` permissions.
 Create a personal access token with `repo` permissions,  store that in GitHub secrets, and provide that as `GITHUB_TOKEN` environment variable.